parinyad123/ml-recommender-system-fastapi/README.md

 Experiment with different learning rates for the optimizer.
 Learning rate tuning can significantly impact the training process and the final performance of the model.

 #### 4. Hyperparameter Tuning
-Perform systematic hyperparameter tuning using techniques like grid search, random search, or Bayesian optimization to find the optimal combination of hyperparameters for your model.
+Perform systematic hyperparameter tuning using techniques like grid search, random search, or Bayesian optimization to find the optimal combination of hyperparameters for the model.

 #### 5.Increase Feature
 Increasing both the timing and genres of movies, the model can provide timely and relevant recommendations tailored to users' current interests, thereby improving the overall quality of recommendations.